 The PMKSA is created by the Authenticator’s SME and Supplicant’s SME when EAP authentication, SAE authentication, (#1084)FILS authentication, or an OWE exchange completes successfully, or when the PSK is configured.

-When the negotiated AKM uses PMKID derivation with (#3744)PTK-KCK as a parameter as defined in 12.7.1.3 (Pairwise key hierarchy), the PMKID derived from the PTK-KCK during the initial 4-way handshake is not changed during the lifetime of this PMKSA.
+When the negotiated AKM uses PMKID derivation with (#3744)PTK-KCK as a parameter as defined in 12.7.1.3 (Pairwise key hierarchy), the PMKID derived from the PTK-KCK during the initial 4-way handshake is not changed during the lifetime of this PMKSA except when PMKSA caching privacy is used, see 12.13.x.1 (PMKID privacy).

 A PMKSA association is bidirectional.
 In other words, both parties use the information in the security association for both sending and receiving.
 The PMKSA is used to create the PTKSA.
 PMKSAs have a certain lifetime.
 The PMKSA consists of the following:

-PMKID, as defined in 12.7.1.3 (Pairwise key hierarchy) or 12.7.1.6.3 (PMK-R0).
+Latest derived PMKID, as defined in 12.7.1.3 (Pairwise key hierarchy) or 12.7.1.6.3 (PMK-R0) or 12.13.x.1 (PMKID privacy).
 The PMKID identifies the security association.

 Authenticator’s or peer’s MAC address.
 For multi-band RSNA, the MAC address is associated with the operating band in use when the PMKSA is established.